Xyverle/neutuino/README.md

 - Other Kitty protocols (there are a lot of them) (Not planned)

 \* Do not have full support for advanced input

-## Structure
-This library has multiple APIs

-Inside the `cli` module there are utilities for making something similar to Cargo or Git

-And inside the `tui` module there are utilities for making something similar to Neovim or Emacs

-And inside the rest of the library there are lower-level APIs in case you want to abstract over this library yourself or if you need more precise control over the terminal